Why Having a Brain Injury Attorney Is Crucial

 - Loss of consciousness (for a few moments, minutes, or hours) or a coma

-- Persistent state of being dazed, confused, or disoriented
+- A persistent state of being dazed, confused, or disoriented

 - Convulsions or seizures

 - Fluid draining from the nose or ears